YakaryBovine/Sundren/Rules/Equipment/Crafting and Modifying Gear.md

 ## Crafting Gear
 An artisan requires a workshop that could plausibly build the gear in question.
 This may be nothing more than a sharp knife for a simple device, or a full-fledged alchemy lab for others.
 They also require a plausible source of parts for the device.
 This is usually a given if in a city or other salvage-rich area, but it may not be practical in a wilderness.

-Building gear takes a month for a wagon-sized vehicle or a week for a weapon, suit of [[Armor|armor]], or other portable complex device.
+Building gear takes a month for a wagon-sized vehicle or a week for a [[Weapons|weapon]], suit of [[Armor|armor]], or other portable complex device.
 Very simple devices may be built faster at the GM’s discretion.

 Crafted gear is made at three levels of quality; jury-rigged, normal, and mastercrafted.